 Rackspace Cloud Essentials - Rescue Mode on Linux Cloud Servers

-If your Linux system has become non-bootable or is suffering from critical system errors, you can use Rescue Mode to recover your system data.
+If your Linux system has become non-bootable or is suffering from critical system errors, you can use rescue mode to recover your system data.
 These problems may be caused by file system corruption, boot file corruption, or other configuration errors.
 Normally, if your system encounters any problem during the boot process, you would boot in to a maintenance mode environment known as Single User Mode that would allow you to login with your root password and check for any errors.
-Unfortunately, using Single User Mode has its share of problems:
+Using Single User Mode can cause the following issues:

-To avoid having to use Single User Mode, you can bring your server up in Rescue Mode through the Cloud Control Panel.
+To avoid having to use single user mode, start your server up in rescue mode in the Cloud Control Panel.

 Rescue mode grants the root user full access to your non-bootable server’s filesystem.
 You can use it to modify problems in configuration files or to copy data from your Cloud Server to a remote location.
 Rescue Mode through the Cloud Control Panel is similar to booting into single-user mode with networking enabled.

-- Log in to the Cloud Control Panel and select Servers at the top.
+Log in to the Cloud Control Panel and select Servers.

-- In the list of servers, select the action cog next to the desired server and then select Enter Rescue Mode.
+Click the gear menu next to the server and select Enter Rescue Mode.

-- Once you click Enter Rescue Mode, read the information on the pop-up window, and then press the button marked Enter Rescue Mode.
+Read the information in the pop-up window, then press Enter Rescue Mode.

-- Once your server has entered rescue mode, you can use an SSH client to connect to your server using the public IP address and the temporary root password to login to Rescue Mode.
+Once your server is in rescue mode, use an SSH client to connect to your server using the public IP address and the temporary root password to log in to rescue mode.

 Disk /dev/sdb1: 2147 MB

-- The first block, the one with the size of about 2GB, is the rescue mode filesystem.
+The first block, size 2147 MB, is the rescue mode filesystem.

-- If a third block is displayed, it is your swap volume (only on older cloud servers).
+If a third block is displayed, it is the swap volume.
+NOTE: This only occurs only on older cloud servers).

-- Once you've identified the block for your server's file system check out that part after "Disk" that looks like a file path.
-In the example above, the device is:
+diskthat looks like a file path.
+In the example above, the device is

 mount /dev/diskdevice /mnt